oracle-livelabs/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

 ## Introduction

-We create a metadata tables and populate the data using the SQL Tuning Sets which created in the previous lab.
+We create metadata tables and populate the data using the SQL Tuning Sets created in the previous lab.
 And the affinities are computed between the tables.

-Estimated Lab Time: 20 minutes
+Estimated Time: 20 minutes

 ### Objectives

 In this lab, you will:

-* Create graph metadata tables that contain information about the application tables, and which we will be able to use to create a graph and perform community detection in a later lab
+* Create graph metadata tables that contain information about the application tables, which we will be able to use to create a graph and perform community detection in a later lab
 * Compute the affinities between the tables

 ### Prerequisites

-This lab assumes you have:
+This lab assumes you have the following:

 * An Oracle account
 * All previous labs successfully completed